-The date of that big party is coming closed,and it is time to find the perfect accessories .Have you not found the right catchy bow tie, here it is .A “BOW TIE PCB BADGE“.
+The date of that big party is coming closer,and it is time to find the perfect accessories .Have you not found the right catchy bow tie ? here it is .A “BOW TIE PCB BADGE“.

 PCB-Printed Circuit Board

 I know Bow Tie ,But what is this Bow Tie PCB Badge?

 As name suggests it is a PCB that can be used as a Bow Tie.A 3V CR2032 battery Powers this PCB Badge.

 From where did you get this funny idea ………..